Canadian values: Memorials

 The idea of Canadian values has been used for the dedication of memorials, like the Memorial to the Victims of Communism: Canada, a Land of Refuge, in Ottawa.
-It construction was meant to bring the suffering of "the millions of victims of Communism" into the public's consciousness.
+Its construction was meant to bring the suffering of "the millions of victims of Communism" into the public's consciousness.
 Many of these victims fled to Canada "seeking peace, order, democracy, and liberty."
 The memorial is expected to be completed in 2018.

 According to Ms. Mélanie Joly, the Minister of Canadian Heritage, "Commemorative monuments play a key role in reflecting the character, identity, history and values of Canadians".
 She complained that the previous Harper government had made the project too controversial.
 Her new Liberal government has moved the site and cut its budget.

 Quebec

 Charter of the French Language

 The Charter of the French Language (French: La charte de la langue française, also known as loi 101 [Bill 101]) is legislation that makes French the official language of Quebec.
 Among other things, the Charter requires: